WWSW-FM: Classic hits

 Like many FM oldies stations in the early 2000s, WWSW-FM had been de-emphasizing music of the 1950s and 1960s in favor of more songs from the 1970s and a few early 1980s titles.
 It also stopped using the word "oldies" on the air.

 In 2006, the music was adjusted forward with some 1970s hits and a larger selection of 1980s titles.

 The station started to play artists it had ignored before, including Styx, Huey Lewis & the News, Prince and Bruce Springsteen, while dropping long-time staples of an earlier vintage like the Dave Clark Five, Little Richard, Gary Lewis and the Playboys and Herman's Hermits.
 However, The Beatles and Motown continued to be a staple of the station's playlist.

 By the 2010s, the only 1960s tracks that remain on the station's playlist were those that had a high level of popularity over the years, including songs by The Beatles, Simon and Garfunkel, The Supremes, and The Rolling Stones.
 In addition, the station began to incorporate some tracks from the early 1990s into the playlist, including hits from Bryan Adams, R.E.M., Prince and Sheryl Crow.
 The station's playlist began focusing on the mid-1970s all the way up through 1989, with a few late 1960s, early 1970s, and early 1990s tracks also getting airtime.

+By 2026 very few 1960s hits remained on the air.
+Less 1970s hits were played as the station favored many 1980s and 1990s songs.
+There were also a mix of some early 2000s songs that hit the air as well.

 WWSW's HD Radio Channels on a SPARC Radio with PSD.